Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 Conducting calculations between bands or raster is another common GIS task.

 In the following, we will cover some of the basic DEM analysis approaches using `xarray` and `xarray-spatial` libraries in order to gain knowledge of topography of an area.
-The goal in the following section is to calculate and use different surface features to find a suitable place for building a new summer house.
-To do this, we will use information for example about elevation, slope and aspect of the terrain. so think of a scenario where all of these can be utilized.
-The criteria for finding a suitable place for a summer cottage will be based on following preferences:

-- The higher the elevation, the better
-- Some slope is good but not too steep
-- The ridge should be pointing South (who wouldn't like more sun on their patio..)
 <!-- #endregion -->

 ## Focal functions